BreeMad/SQL-Retail-Sales-Analysis/README.md

 + Offer promotions and discounts for items with low sales to help clear out inventory.

 **Targeted Marketing Campaigns**
-+ Focus on specific promotions for returning customers to built loyalty, and encourage one-time buyters to come back with incentives.
++ Focus on specific promotions for returning customers to build loyalty, and encourage one-time buyers to come back with incentives.
 + Use local marketing strategies that match the interests or events in the San Diego area.

 **Enhance Customer Service**
-+ Strengthen supply chain processes to ensure timely deliveries to ensure  customer satisfaction and repeat purchases.
++ Strengthen supply chain processes to ensure timely deliveries to boost customer satisfaction and repeat purchases.
 + Use customer data to send personalized messages after purchases, ask for feedback, and offer relevant product recommendations based on prior purchases.

 **Adjust Pricing Strategies**